reduxjs/react-redux/docs/api/hooks.md

 ### Additional considerations when using hooks

-There are some architectural trade offs to take into consideration when deciding whether to use hooks or not.
+There are some architectural trade-offs to take into consideration when deciding whether to use hooks or not.
 Mark Erikson summarizes these nicely in his two blog posts [Thoughts on React Hooks, Redux, and Separation of Concerns](https://blog.isquaredsoftware.com/2019/07/blogged-answers-thoughts-on-hooks/) and [Hooks, HOCs, and Tradeoffs](https://blog.isquaredsoftware.com/2019/09/presentation-hooks-hocs-tradeoffs/).